salvillalon45/SPGISummer2018-LegacyRepository/README.md

 ## Introduction
 My name is Salvador Villalon and I am Software Developer Intern at S&P Dow Jones Indices for Summer 2018.
-My manager Sharath Srinivas gave me all sorts of projects that expose me to different fields of Technology.
+My manager gave me all sorts of projects that expose me to different fields of Technology.
 This repository consist of all the things I did throughout the internship.